-Sonya Ghandy Mehta, Head of School, The Assam Valley School, speaks to Careers360 on various changes needed in the school education in the country.
-In the interview, Sonya Ghandy Mehta also shares how disparity between private and public schools can be erased.
-Read the complete interview with Sonya Ghandy Mehta below.
+Sonya Ghandy Mehta, Head of School, The Assam Valley School, speaks to Careers360 on the need of parents to think beyond Engineering and Medicine.
+She also shares her views on the scrapping of the no-detention policy.
+Read the complete interview with Sonya Ghandhy below.

 Careers360: How to attract the right people to take up teaching?

 Sonya: We have not been able to attract good people into the profession as it was never seen as a career option with a growth potential.
 However, with the Sixth and the Seventh Pay Commission changing the salary structure of teachers, it will certainly attract quality teachers.
 We also need to change our B.Ed. curriculum as we are still following a system which is outdated.

 Careers360: Government has recently scrapped no-detention policy, how do you look at this move?

 Sonya: I believe that no child should be left behind in the junior classes.
 If a child fails, it is not only his/her failure, it is also the failure of the teachers.
 Most students rely on tuitions because there is little teaching in classrooms.
 If this cycle can be broken, then the quality of teaching in classrooms will improve.

 Careers360: Are schools not responsible as teachers are not giving due attention to each and every child in class?